Bad (album): Release and commercial reception

-In Europe, the 2001 reissue was certified platinum by the IFPI for the sales of one million units.
-The album was also certified platinum by the IFPI for the shipment of over 20,000 copies in Hong Kong.
-Globally, Bad remains Jackson's second bestselling album, with sales of over 35 million copies.
+In Europe, the 2001 reissue was certified Platinum by the IFPI for the sales of one million units.
+The album was also certified Platinum by the IFPI for the shipment of over 20,000 copies in Hong Kong.

 Promotion

 The marketing strategy for Bad was modeled on that for Thriller.
 Like the first Thriller single, "The Girl Is Mine", the first Bad single, "I Just Can't Stop Loving You", was a ballad duet, followed by two "more obvious modern pop knockouts" backed by music videos.

 A commemorative special on Jackson's life, The Magic Returns, aired on CBS during prime time on the day of the release of Bad.
 At the end of the documentary, the channel debuted the short film for "Bad", directed by Martin Scorsese and featuring Wesley Snipes.
 The marketing strategy, mastered by DiLeo among others, also included Jackson producing another mini-movie around the time of the Bad world tour.
-That film, Moonwalker (1988), included performances of songs from Bad, including "Speed Demon", "Leave Me Alone", "Man in the Mirror" and "Smooth Criminal", the latter two released as sole videos at the end of the film.
-The film also included the music video for "Come Together", with the song featuring seven years later on HIStory: Past, Present and Future, Book I. It became the bestselling home video of all time.
+That film, Moonwalker (1988), included performances of songs from Bad: "Speed Demon", "Leave Me Alone", "Man in the Mirror", and "Smooth Criminal", the latter two released as sole videos at the end of the film.
+The film also included the music video for "Come Together", with the song featuring seven years later on HIStory: Past, Present and Future, Book I. It became the best-selling home video of all time.

 Sponsored by Pepsi, the Bad tour began in Japan, marking Jackson's first performances there since 1972 with the Jackson 5.
 Attendance figures for the first 14 dates in Japan totaled a record-breaking 450,000.
 Jackson performed seven sold-out shows at Wembley Stadium, beating the previous record held by Madonna, Bruce Springsteen and Genesis.
 The third concert on July 16, 1988, was attended by Diana, Princess of Wales and Prince Charles.
 Jackson was entered into the Guinness World Records three times from the tour alone.
 The Bad tour was a major financial success, grossing $125 million.
 Jackson performed 123 concerts in 15 countries to an audience of 4.4 million.
+The tour set records for both the largest grossing tour in history and the largest paid attendance.

+Jackson performed two songs – "The Way You Make Me Feel" and "Man in the Mirror" – at the 1988 Grammy Awards, having declined to perform during the Thriller era in 1984.
+According to Paul Grein of Billboard, Jackson's performance at the show stands as "Exhibit A to anyone who wants proof of his artistry and command when he was at the peak of his powers."
+Robert Hilburn of the Los Angeles Times described it as "one of the most striking performances ever by a pop performer on national television", a performance that "overshadowed everything else" in the ceremony.
+"Man in the Mirror" was nominated for Record of the Year a year later at the 1989 Grammy Awards.